Applying and Awards

 Federal regulations specify how Missouri Western must determine the amount of Title IV program assistance that a student has earned if he or she officially withdraws or stops attending.
 The Title IV programs that are governed by this law are the Federal Pell Grant, TEACH Grant, Direct Loan, PLUS Loan and Federal Supplemental Educational Opportunity Grants (FSEOG).

-When a student withdraws or stops attending, the amount of assistance that the student has earned is determined on a prorata basis.
+When a student withdraws or stops attending, the amount of assistance that the student has earned is determined on a prorated basis.
 For example, if the student has completed 30% of the semester, he or she has earned 30% of the assistance that was scheduled for the period.
 Once a student has completed more than 60% of the semester, he or she has earned all scheduled assistance for the period.
 If the student did not receive all of the assistance that was earned, a post-withdrawal disbursement may be due.

 If the post-withdrawal disbursement includes loan funds, Missouri Western must receive the student’s permission before these funds may be disbursed.
 The student may choose to decline some, or all, of the loan funds so that additional debt is not incurred.